Chinese war blockbuster fuels anger in South Korea | DW | 14.10.2021

 Across China, war epic "The Battle at Lake Changjin" is filling cinemas and shattering box office records.
 The film, set in the Korean Peninsula and deals with the bloody 1950-53 Korean War, is on course to be the biggest grossing movie in the world this year.

-The movie has been met with fierce criticism in South Korea, raising the possiblility that the film may not even find a local distributor.
+The movie has been met with fierce criticism in South Korea, raising the possibility that the film may not even find a local distributor.

 To many South Koreans, the film is another propaganda piece filled with historical inaccuracies that has been bankrolled by the Chinese government to incite deeper patriotic feelings among "Gen N."